Jeet1309/vae-face-generator/README.md

 python app.py
 ```
 Then open your browser at: http://127.0.0.1:5000
-your loacl machine might have a diffrent address look for it in the terminal when you run the app.py as shown below
+your loacl machine might have a diffrent address look for it in the terminal when you run the app.py as shown below:

 <img src="address.png"></img>

 ### 🧊 What It Does